 – Make it as an individual performer or as a part of a small ensemble

-Music, at the end of the day is perceived as a pure entertainment by 95% of the people on earth.
-And when you consider that most people listening to jazz and classical music are all to die in the next 10,20 years the picture gets even darker.
+Music, at the end of the day is perceived as a pure entertainment by 98% of the people on earth.
+And when you consider that most people listening to jazz and classical music are all likely to die in the next 10,20 years the picture gets even darker.

-I talked to many friends of mine, many of whom are musicians in order to gather all perspectives and present the pros and cons of each.
+I talked to many friends of mine, many of whom are musicians in order to gather all perspectives and present the pros and cons of each of this options.

 Teaching at school